 It is always a good idea to pack a small gas camp stove in case of a fire ban.
 Even though there are some gas BBQs, if a fire ban applies the barbecues may be crowded and it may mean a lengthy wait.

-Campfires are allowed between the hours of 6pm and 10am and are to be contained in the designated fire pits only – not on open ground.
+Campfires are allowed between the hours of 6pm and 10am in the cooler months and are to be contained in the designated fire pits only – not on open ground.
 Please clear the area around the pit to prevent a bushfire.
+To check when there is a fire ban please visit DFES website and to check current campfire conditions click here.

 The 20 tent campsites provided vary in size to cater for families, small groups and individuals.